pmichel16/vba-games/README.md

 # vba-games
-Some mini-games I have made in VBA Excel
+Some mini-games I have made in VBA.
+Run them as a Macro in an Excel sheet.